decentralized-identity/bbs-signature/draft-bbs-signatures.md

 ## Choice of underlying curve

 BBS signatures can be implemented on any pairing-friendly curve.
-However care MUST be taken when selecting one that is appropriate, this specification defines a profile for using the BLS12-381 curve in (#profiles) which as a curve currently achieves close to 128-bit security.
+However care MUST be taken when selecting one that is appropriate, this specification defines a profile for using the BLS12-381 curve in (#ciphersuites) which as a curve currently achieves close to 128-bit security.

+# Ciphersuites

+This section defines the format for a BLS ciphersuite.
+It also gives concrete ciphersuites based on the BLS12-381 pairing-friendly elliptic curve [@!I-D.irtf-cfrg-pairing-friendly-curves].

-# Profiles
+# Ciphersuite Format

+- H: a cryptographic hash function.

+- hash_to_point: a hash from arbitrary strings to elliptic curve points. hash_to_point MUST be defined in terms of a hash-to-curve suite [@!I-D.irtf-cfrg-hash-to-curve].

+The RECOMMENDED hash-to-curve domain separation tag is the ciphersuite ID string defined above.

-## BLS12-381
+# Ciphersuite for BLS12-381

-### Definition

-The following defines the correspondence between the primitives in (#core-operations) and the parameters given in Section 4.2.2 of [@!I-D.irtf-cfrg-pairing-friendly-curves].

-* E1, G1: the curve E and its order-r subgroup.

-* E2, G2: the curve E' and its order-r subgroup.

-* GT: the subgroup G\_T.

-* P1: the point BP.

-* P2: the point BP'.

-* e: the optimal Ate pairing defined in Appendix A of [@!I-D.irtf-cfrg-pairing-friendly-curves].

-* point\_to\_octets and octets\_to\_point use the compressed serialization formats for E1 and E2 defined by [ZCash].

-* subgroup_check MAY use either the naive check described in Section 1.3 or the optimized check given by [Bowe19].

-### Test Vectors

-//TODO
+define things like point_to_octet including an appendix on the ZCash serialization

 # IANA Considerations